biancamcosma/Evaluation-of-protein-embedders/README.md

 This project was created as part of the **2021-2022 Bachelor Research Project at Delft University of Technology**.
 Access to the bachelor thesis is provided on the TU Delft repository: [to-add].

-The contents of this repository include the data used in our experiments, and the scripts for the implementation and evaluation of the prediction models.
+The contents of this repository include the scripts for the implementation and evaluation of the prediction models used in our experiments.

 ## Requirements
 To run all scripts, install the following dependencies: